leosac/access-control/src/modules/auth/auth-file/auth-file.md

 Schedules Mapping {#mod_auth_schedule_map}
 ------------------------------------------

 Schedules can, or rather must, be referenced by name.
-They can be mapped to user and / or groups.
+They can be mapped to either `users`, `groups`, or directly to `credentials`.

 Options           | Options     | Options    | Description                                                           | Mandatory
 ------------------|-------------|------------|-----------------------------------------------------------------------|-----------